15 Best Things to Do in Groton (CT)

 Downtown Mystic

-A great place to collapse, ice cream in hand, is the quayside at Mystic River Park, watching the water traffic negotiating the famous Mystic River Bascule Bridge.
+Eventually I collapsed, ice cream in hand, on the quayside at Mystic River Park.
+Here you can watch the water traffic negotiating the famous Mystic River Bascule Bridge.

 4. The Submarine Force Museum